EDNZ is a not for profit Incorporated Society. It is governed by the following constitution.

 - Fourteen days after the Member received the Board’s Notice, the Board may in its absolute discretion by majority vote terminate the Member’s Membership by giving the Member written notice (“Termination Notice”), which takes immediate effect.
-The Termination Notice must state that the Member may appeal to the Society at the next Meeting by giving written notice to the Treasurer/Secretary (“Member’s Notice”) within 14 days of the Member’s receipt of the Termination Notice.
+The Termination Notice must state that the Member may appeal to the Society at the next Meeting by giving written notice to the Deputy Chair (“Member’s Notice”) within 14 days of the Member’s receipt of the Termination Notice.

 - When the Member is heard at a Society Meeting, the Society may question the Member and the Board Members.